tpgarcia/HDChangePoint/README.md

                                 tolerance=tolerance, itermax=itermax, iter=iter)
 ```

-We obtain the following results for the multi-stage nonparametric estimates and the parametric NLME estimates, similar to Table 4 and Figure 1 in our manuscript.
-Figure will be automatically saved in your working directory.
+We obtain the following results for the multi-stage nonparametric estimates and the parametric NLME estimates, similar to Table 4 in our manuscript.
+Figure will be automatically saved in your working directory, which is similar to Figure 1 in our manuscript.

 ``` r
 # produce results